UCL/TLOmodel/docs/about.rst

 * SymptomManager: manages the onset and resolution of symptoms, including symptoms caused by conditions not included in the model.
 * HealthCareSeeking: determines if and how persons seek care following the development of a symptom of ill-health.

+Click :download:`here <./write-ups/Labour.docx>` to read about the Labour Module.

 Contraception, Pregnancy and Labour
 ===================================